AI Exam

 - Clopidogrel: Use in patients on oral anticoagulants or with high bleeding risk.

-Seek Specialist Input:
+Seek Specialist Input

 - Engage the interventional cardiology team early for decision-making and escalation of care.